FAQs About Liability Coverages

 12. We have an equine limited liability law in our state.
 This protects me from being sued so I don't need an insurance policy, right?

-For example, if you are teaching a lesson to an experienced rider on her own horse using her own tack and she has a fall, most likely the equine limited liability law will help you as she should have understood the inherent risks of riding a horse.
-But if you have a new student riding a school horse and the horse is too much for her to handle or the tack is unsafe and she is injured because of your negligence in matching her with the wrong horse or not checking the tack, the equine limited liability laws probably will not protect you.
+As an example, if you are teaching a lesson to an experienced rider on their own horse using their own tack and they have a fall, most likely the equine limited liability law will help you as they should have understood the inherent risks of riding a horse.
+But if you have a new student riding a school horse and the horse is too much for them to handle or the tack is unsafe and they are injured because of your negligence by matching them with the wrong horse or not checking the tack, the equine limited liability laws probably will not protect you.

 In both of these cases, at the very least you may have to defend yourself, and the insurance policy will pay for this.
 The defense attorney may utilize the state equine limited liability laws and the liability releases to help defend you.
 The policy will pay for a claim or settlement up to the coverage limits.